susanev/uw-stars-cse/week2/exercises.md

  4
 5
 ```
-D. Write nested or loops to produce the following output:
+D. Write nested or loops to produce the following output

 ```
     1